Interacting with Tesseracts¶

 {"result":{"object_type":"array","shape":[3],"dtype":"float64","data":{"buffer":[5.0,7.0,9.0],"encoding":"json"}}}

-Where the example_inputs.json
+Where example_inputs.json contains:

 {